dotnet/csharpstandard/standard/lexical-structure.md

 1. Lexical analysis, which translates a stream of Unicode input characters into a stream of tokens.
 1. Syntactic analysis, which translates the stream of tokens into executable code.

-Conforming implementations shall accept Unicode source files encoded with the UTF-8 encoding form (as defined by the Unicode standard), and transform them into a sequence of Unicode characters.
+Conforming implementations shall accept Unicode compilation units encoded with the UTF-8 encoding form (as defined by the Unicode standard), and transform them into a sequence of Unicode characters.
 Implementations can choose to accept and transform additional character encoding schemes (such as UTF-16, UTF-32, or non-Unicode character mappings).

 > *Note*: The handling of the Unicode NULL character (U+0000) is implementation-specific.
 It is strongly recommended that developers avoid using this character in their source code, for the sake of both portability and readability.
 When the character is required within a character or string literal, the escape sequences `\0` or `\u0000` may be used instead. *end note*

-> *Note*: It is beyond the scope of this standard to define how a file using a character representation other than Unicode might be transformed into a sequence of Unicode characters.
+> [*Note*: It is beyond the scope of this standard to define how a file using a character representation other than Unicode might be transformed into a sequence of Unicode characters.
 During such transformation, however, it is recommended that the usual line-separating character (or sequence) in the other character set be translated to the two-character sequence consisting of the Unicode carriage-return character (U+000D) followed by Unicode line-feed character (U+000A).
 For the most part this transformation will have no visible effects; however, it will affect the interpretation of verbatim string literal tokens ([§7.4.5.6](lexical-structure.md#7456-string-literals)).
-The purpose of this recommendation is to allow a verbatim string literal to produce the same character sequence when its source file is moved between systems that support differing non-Unicode character sets, in particular, those using differing character sequences for line-separation.  *end note*
+The purpose of this recommendation is to allow a verbatim string literal to produce the same character sequence when its compilation unit is moved between systems that support differing non-Unicode character sets, in particular, those using differing character sequences for line-separation.  *end note*]

 ## 7.2 Grammars